iotaledger/tangle.js/libs/anchors/README.md

 Searches for the anchorageID and fetches the message anchored to it.

-Optionally an expected message ID can be passed that allows to fail if there is no matching.
+Optionally an expected message ID can be passed that allows to fail if there is no matching between the fetched message ID and the expected message ID.

 ```ts
 const result = await anchoringChannel.fetch(anchorageID, expectedMsgID?);